Jxmes/computerScience/README.md

 #### Installation
 Simply [download the ZIP](https://github.com/A1fus/computerScience/archive/master.zip) of this repo or, if you're fancy, [clone this repo](github-windows://openRepo/https://github.com/A1fus/computerScience) into  [GitHub Desktop](https://desktop.github.com/) for your particular platform.
+From there execute the program with Python.